-This is an adaptation of the Korean domino game Tjak-ma-tcho-ki ("pair matching") which is played with is a Chinese domino set.
+This is an adaptation for a Western 6-6 domino set of the Korean domino game Tjak-ma-tcho-ki ("pair matching").
 Think of it as a version of Gin Rummy.

 The game uses a double six domino set and two to five players.
 Each player places an equal stake at the start of the game.